From zero to device

 };

-By using this pattern on a larger scale, we can set up a Vulkan instance that enables minimal debugging functionality (error and warning logging) in release builds, and a more extensive set of debug functionality in debug builds.
+By using this pattern on a larger scale, and leveraging cfg!(debug_assertions) which lets us detect if the program is a debug or release build, we can set up a Vulkan instance that enables minimal debug logging (errors and warnings) in release builds, and more verbose logging in debug builds.

 use vulkano::instance::{